StephenDev0/StikDebug-Guide/pairing_file.md

 ---

-First, set a passcode on your device, sideload an app with the get-task-allow entitlement (this can be done with the in-app signer, or for free with [SideStore](https://sidestore.io/)), and enable Developer Mode on your iOS/iPadOS device (found in Settings -> Privacy & Security after sideloading an app).
+First, set a passcode on your device, sideload an app with the get-task-allow entitlement (this can be done with the in-app signer (coming soon in StikDebug 2), or for free with [SideStore](https://sidestore.io/)), and enable Developer Mode on your iOS/iPadOS device (found in Settings -> Privacy & Security after sideloading an app).
 Then, follow the instructions below to create and install your pairing file.

 ---